-As of the year ended December 31, 2020, two donors comprised 36% of current year revenues.
-No other donor comprised more than 10% of total revenues.
+During the year ended December 31, 2021, one donor contributed approximately 23% of total revenues.
+No other donor comprised more than 10%.

 Property and Equipment - Property and equipment are stated at cost at the date of acquisition or estimated fair value at the date of donation.
 Property and equipment are depreciated on a straight-line method over three, five, or seven years.
 The Organization owns artwork that it does not depreciate.
 Maintenance and repairs cost are charged to expenses as incurred.